-Packaging is often a critical part of our process.
-Expensive and fragile components often need protection in transit, and we work with thousands of customers world-wide to develop packaging methods that are effective and affordable.
-With experience spanning over 50 years and hundreds of thousands of packages, we often have the best solution for nearly any part.
+At Able Electropolishing, packaging is often a critical part of our process.
+Expensive and fragile components need proper protection in transit, and we work with thousands of customers worldwide to develop packaging methods that are effective and affordable.
+With experience spanning over 55 years and hundreds of thousands of packages, we often have the best solution for nearly any part.

 We classify our packaging into two main headings: Bulk and Special.
 Bulk packaging methods offer the lowest cost solutions for protection.
-Special packaging options can run into the many dozens, much requiring fine detail work.
+Special packaging options can be numerous, much requiring fine detail work.

 Bulk — Parts are placed in the returning container from our drying operations.
-Our lowest cost method, bulk is suited for those parts without critical surfaces, dimensions or are not subject to warping in transit.
+Able Electropolishing’s lowest costing method, bulk is suited for those parts without critical surfaces or dimensions, and are not subject to distortion in transit.

-Bulk in Plastic Bag – We recommend that very small parts be placed in a strong bag prior to boxing.
-If a box is split in transit, the bag very often prevents parts from leaking out.
+Bulk in plastic bag — We recommend that very small parts, like electropolished fasteners, be placed in a strong bag prior to boxing.
+If a box is split in transit, the bag often prevents parts from leaking out.
 The bag also seals parts from dust or other packaging debris.

-Bulk in Oil Bag – Used primarily on steel parts, oil bags are specially coated in rust inhibiting oils to prevent rust.
+Bulk in oil bag — Used for steel parts, oil bags are specially coated in rust inhibiting oils to prevent rust.
 If rust or corrosion are a concern, we recommend oil bags.

-Envelopes — Low cost envelopes offer high protection for sensitive parts.
-Though the labor cost to bag individually is relatively high, often the bags can be cycled and used many times.
+Envelopes — Low cost envelopes offer high protection for sensitive parts after electropolishing and other treatments.
+Though the labor cost to package individually is relatively high, often the envelopes can be cycled and used many times.
 Specify who should provide the envelopes.

-Pre-counted Bagged Parts – We can pre-count and bag parts to customer specification.
+Pre-counted bag parts — We can pre-count and bag parts at Able Electropolishing to customer specification.
 This allows your assemblers to move these groups into master cartons or assemblies as needed.
 Please specify the type of bag needed.

-Layer w/Cardboard – The parts are carefully oriented with a heavy-duty cardboard layer.
-When used with high quality cartons and carefully skidded, this method offers high protection at a relatively low unit cost.
+Layer with cardboard — The parts are carefully oriented with a cardboard layer.
+When used with high quality cartons and carefully skidded, this method offers high protection for electropolished parts at a relatively low unit cost.

-Cell Packaging – Parts are placed in pre-formed cell trays.
-Trays can easily be recycled back to Able for multiple uses.
-We have sources for cell trays or can use your materials.
+Cell packaging — Parts are placed in pre-formed cell trays.
+Trays can easily be recycled back to Able Electropolishing for multiple uses.

-Roll Wrap — Ideal for flat or elongated parts, roll wrap allows for paper to be weaved between metal surfaces.
-These small wraps are then stacked into containers.
+Roll Wrap — Ideal for flat or elongated parts, roll wrapping allows for paper to be weaved between metal surfaces.
+The random bundles are then stacked into containers.

 Plastic Bags — We stock plenty of different bags, or can use your material.
-In addition to offering excellent abrasion protection, the bags keep contamination or dust from the surface of the part.
+In addition to offering excellent abrasion protection, the bags keep your parts free of contaminants during shipping and storage.

 Stack and Wrap — Parts are stacked and wrapped with an outer layer of newspaper or other material.
 Ideal for flat and square parts, this method is effective and less costly than individual wrapping of parts.

-Place in Brown Paper Bag — We use very low cost brown bags, and often crunch the bag around the part rather than fold or seal the open top.
+Place in Brown Paper Bag — We use low cost brown bags, and often form the bag around the part rather than fold or seal the open top.
 This offers high protection and low cost.